Lung Cancer Began In A Blur | Feb 14, 2021

 Or, read one year at a time.
 (See the menu bar, above.)

 November 1st?
 How did that happen?
 Now I can’t write the Halloween-inspired spooky blog post that was rolling around in my head.
-But I can tell you about a few
+But I can

 The first weeks were a tsunami of details and shock.